juandebravo/juandebravo.github.com/_posts/2023-03-27-get-pull-requests-metrics-with-chat-gpt.md

 At this point, I'm not sure if there's been a big gain in productivity.
 Perhaps the major advantage is that I didn't need to invest some time reviewing a couple of third-party dependencies, but at the same time, I feel I'm trusting blindly what I'm being told.

-Unfortunately, things starting to get a bit tedious:
+Unfortunately, things became a bit tedious:

 ![Fifth question](/gfx/posts/github-metrics/fifth-question.png)